missingno7/revo/revo/README.md

 use revo::population::Population;

 fn main() {
     // Load the configuration from the config.json file let config = Config::new("config.json");
     let output_dir = "./";

     // Prepare the individual data - The data is passed to the individual when it is created
     // Individual data contains things that are not specific to the individual, but are needed for the evolution
     // These can contain things like coordinates of cities in the Travelling Salesman Problem, or the target values in the Math Function Approximation Problem let ind_data = BasicIndividualData::default();

     // Create the population
     let mut pop: Population<BasicIndividual, BasicIndividualData> = Population::new(&config, ind_data);

     // Evolve the population
     // This will apply the evolution rules to the population and create a new generation
     // You can run next_gen() in a loop to evolve the population pop.next_gen();

     // Get the best individual from the population let pop_best = pop.get_best();

     // Get visualise flag from the configuration let visualise: bool = config.get_bool("visualise").unwrap().unwrap_or(false);

     // Visualize the population
     if visualise
     {
         pop.visualise().save(format!("{}/pop_{}.png", output_dir, pop.get_generation())).unwrap();
     }

     // Print the best individual from the population - if the individual implements the Display trait println!("{}", pop_best);
 }
 ```

 ## Evolution Process

 In Revo, the evolution process consists of the following steps:

-1. Create a new population of individuals with randomized values using `new` and `new_randomised`.
+1. Create a new population of individuals with randomized values using `new_randomised`.
 2. Evaluate the fitness of each individual in the population using the `count_fitness` method.
-3. Select the best individuals from the current population for reproduction, using either the tournament or roulette selection
+3. Select the best individuals from the current population for reproduction, using either the tournament or roulette
+   selection
    strategy using `get_fitness`.
-4. Create new individuals through `crossover_to` and `copy_to` with `mutate` from the selected individuals in the new population.
+4. Create new individuals through `crossover` and `clone` with `mutate` from the selected individuals in the new
+   population.
 5. Evaluate the fitness of the new individuals using the `count_fitness` method.
 6. Swap the old population with the new population.

-- Replace the weakest individuals in the population with the new individuals by performing steps 3-6 until the desired number of generations is reached by calling `next_gen()` on the population.
+- Replace the weakest individuals in the population with the new individuals by performing steps 3-6 until the desired
+  number of generations is reached by calling `next_gen()` on the population.

 # The Population struct

 The population struct is used for storing the individuals and performing the evolution process.
-It provides methods for creating, evaluating, and visualising the population.
+It provides methods for
+creating, evaluating, and visualising the population.

 Population struct contains the following public methods:

-`new(config: &Config, ind_data: IndividualData) -> Population`: Create a new population with the given configuration and individual data.
+`new(config: &Config, ind_data: IndividualData) -> Population`: Create a new population with the given configuration and
+individual data.
 Individual data are stored in the population and are used for creating and evaluating individuals.

 `next_gen(&mut self)`: Evolve the population by creating a new generation.